Production Phases and Systems

 Intensively-aerated small ponds

 A second approach farmers are using to intensify production is to stock catfish at high densities in smaller ponds (4 to 8 acres) and installing more aeration per acre.
 Aeration rates in these ponds range from 5 to 10 horsepower per acre, double or even triple rates found in traditional ponds only 10 years ago.
 Most commercial producers are stocking hybrid catfish into these intensive systems.
-Field observations and research trials revel that these systems are capable of producing 12,000 to 18,000 pounds per acre.
+Field observations and research trials reveal that these systems are capable of producing 12,000 to 18,000 pounds per acre.

 MSU Publications & Information